How to Glue Plexiglass Together (The Right Way)

 To ensure that all dust, debris, and other particles are eliminated, use alcohol.

-It will also eliminate any oils from your hands that can hinder the gluing process.
+It will also eliminate any oils from your hands that can hinder gluing.
 All of your surfaces must be dust-free before you begin.

 Step 6: Prepare the Acrylic Glue